The Public Interest Disclosure Act 2012

-The Protected Disclosure Act 2012 (the Act) encourages and facilitates making disclosures of improper conduct by public bodies or public sector employees, and protects persons who make those disclosures.
+The Public Interest Disclosure Act 2012 (the Act) encourages and facilitates making disclosures of improper conduct by public bodies or public sector employees, and protects persons who make those disclosures.

 - Public Record Office Victoria is committed to the aims and objectives of the Act.
 It does not tolerate improper conduct by its employees, officers or members, nor the taking of reprisals against those who come forward to disclose such conduct.

-- Public Record Office Victoria recognises the value of transparency and accountability in its administrative and management practices, and supports the making of disclosures that reveal corrupt conduct, conduct involving a substantial mismanagement of public resources, or conduct involving a substantial risk to public health and safety or the environment.
+- Public Record Office Victoria recognises the value of transparency and accountability in its administrative and management practices, and supports the making of disclosures that reveal detrimental action, conduct involving a substantial mismanagement of public resources, or conduct involving a substantial risk to public health and safety or the environment.

 - Public Record Office Victoria will take all reasonable steps to protect people who make such disclosures from any detrimental action in reprisal for making the disclosure.
 It will also afford natural justice to the person who is the subject of the disclosure.

-Public Record Office Victoria’s protected disclosure procedures explain how to make a protected disclosure in relation to PROV employees.
+Public Record Office Victoria’s public interest procedures explain how to make a public interest disclosure in relation to PROV employees.

 What is improper conduct?

 - a substantial mismanagement of public resources; or

 - conduct involving substantial risk to public health or safety; or